 Recent/memorable 11-6 games

-Who can forget Donte Ingram's shot against Miami to send Loyola-Chicago to the second round?
-It was the start of a magical run:
+Who can forget Donte Ingram's shot against Miami to send Loyola-Chicago to the second round in 2018?
+It was the start of a magical run for the Ramblers:

 And of course: Northern Iowa's Paul Jesperson hit a legendary shot in 2016 to push the Panthers past Texas: